 Ficken, Millicent S., Margaret A. McLaren and Jack P. Hailman.
-1996.
+(1996).
 Boreal Chickadee (Poecile hudsonicus), version 2.0.
 In The Birds of North America (P. G. Rodewald, editor).
 Cornell Lab of Ornithology, Ithaca, New York, USA.

 Lutmerding, J. A. and A. S. Love.
+(2020).
 Longevity records of North American birds.
-Version 2015.2.
-Patuxent Wildlife Research Center, Bird Banding Laboratory 2015.
+Version 2020.
+Patuxent Wildlife Research Center, Bird Banding Laboratory 2020.

-Partners in Flight.
-2017.
+Partners in Flight (2017).
 Avian Conservation Assessment Database.
 2017.

 Sauer, J. R., J. E. Hines, J. E. Fallon, K. L. Pardieck, Jr. Ziolkowski, D. J. and W. A. Link.
 The North American Breeding Bird Survey, results and analysis 1966-2013 (Version 1.30.15).
-USGS Patuxtent Wildlife Research Center 2014b.
+USGS Patuxent Wildlife Research Center (2014b).
 Available from http://www.mbr-pwrc.usgs.gov/bbs/.

-Sibley, David Allen.
-2014.
-The Sibley guide to birds, second edition.
-Alfred A Knopf, New York.
+Sibley, D. A. (2014).
+The Sibley Guide to Birds, second edition.
+Alfred A. Knopf, New York, NY, USA.